sirotka/Waveform-Gen/README.md

   * clk - 100 MHz system clock from the Nexys A7 board
   * btnu - Pushbutton for increasing frequency
   * btnd - Pushbutton for decreasing frequency
+  * btnl - Pushbutton for switching between waveforms
   * btnr - Pushbutton for switching between waveforms
-  * btnl - Pushbutton for switching between waveforms
   * rst - Global reset button, usually a separate button on the board to initialize the system
-  * switch - General enable switch (acts as the clock enable for the generator)
+  * sw - General enable switch (acts as the clock enable for the generator)

   Outputs:
   * pwm - PWM signal sent to the mono audio jack